LibreCAD/docs/ref/menu.rst

 ----

 .. csv-table::
-   :header: "Menu Item", "Icon", "Short-cut / Command", "Description"
+   :header: "Menu Item", "Icon", "Short-cut / *Command*", "Description"
    :widths: 40, 10, 15, 110

     "Fullscreen", , "[F11]", "Hides the application title bar and toggles LibreCAD to use the entire display."
     "Statusbar", , "[Ctrl]+i", "Toggles the visibilty of the status bar at the bottom of the application window."
     "Grid", |icon27|, "[Ctrl]+g", "Toggles the visibilty of the grid."
     "Draft", |icon28|, "[Ctrl]+d", "Toggles to or from ''Draft Mode''."
-    "Redraw", |icon29|, "[Ctrl]+r / zr, rg, regen, redraw", "Refreshes the view of the current drawing."
+    "Redraw", |icon29|, "[Ctrl]+r / *zr, rg, regen, redraw*", "Refreshes the view of the current drawing."
     "Zoom In", |icon30|, "", "Increase view of drawing by 25% increments."
     "Zoom Out", |icon31|, "", "Decrease view of drawing by 20% increments."
-    "Auto Zoom", |icon32|, "za", "Resize the view of the drawing to fill the drawing window."
+    "Auto Zoom", |icon32|, "*za*", "Resize the view of the drawing to fill the drawing window."
-    "Previous View", |icon33|, "zv", "Revert to the previous zoom level of the drawing."
+    "Previous View", |icon33|, "*zv*", "Revert to the previous zoom level of the drawing."
-    "Window Zoom", |icon34|, "zw", "Increase the view of the selecteed area to fill the drawing window."
+    "Window Zoom", |icon34|, "*zw*", "Increase the view of the selecteed area to fill the drawing window."
-    "Zoom Panning", |icon35|, "zp", "Move the view of the drawing in the window."
+    "Zoom Panning", |icon35|, "*zp*", "Move the view of the drawing in the window."